geniv/sublime-snippets/README.md

 sublime-snippets
 ================

-snippets for sublime text 3 havin regard with regard to the own requirements
+snippets for sublime text 3 having regard with regard to the own requirements